SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Do Not Interact</summary>

-[Basicdni](https://dni-criteria.carrd.co/) : If you're looking for a intimate partner.
+[Basic dni](https://dni-criteria.carrd.co/) : If you're looking for a romantic partner, I'm not an option.
 My past friends, or their friends trying to contact me on their behalf.
-Treating me like a child simply because I'm disabled.
-Making inapropriate jokes within little time of knowing eachother.
-Just don't be an asshole and you'll be fine.
+Treating me like your child simply because I'm disabled or younger than you.
+Making inapropriate jokes within very little time of knowing eachother.
+Unable to communicate Just don't be an asshole and you'll be fine.
 </details>

 <details>
 <summary> Pony Town</summary>
 Freely cuddle / hug, unless my name says otherwise.
 W2i is heavily encouraged, I'm often s-afk, offtab or i simply miss your message.
-I don't like engaging in roleplay, I will join if I feel up to it.
-I'm mostly open to interaction
+I don't like engaging in roleplay nor ships, I will join sometimes If feel up to it.
+I'm open to interaction
 </details>